top of page

 This sight always puts you in a state of awl.
 The Bridge is even more impressive than last time.
 The walk along Cedar Creek is also very nice as you pass Saltpeter Cave which was mined during the War of 1812 for potassium nitrate resulted in a by-product of saltpeter was used in the production of gunpowder and other explosives.
 Lost River is a stream feeding into Cedar Creek but with no known place of origin.
 Finally, you end up at Lace Falls where Cedar Creek sprays over fifty feet of travertine.

-Natural Bridge Wildlife Park Wildlife Park
+Natural Bridge Safari Park

 This is Virginia’s largest and only drive-thru zoo, set on 180 beautiful acres of rolling hillside in the Shenandoah Valley.
 We drove less than 2 miles to get there from the campground.
 There is a petting zoo, but not many animals.
 I think they may have removed most of the animals because a whole bunch of kids just left.
 We bought a bucket of food and proceeded to drive through the park.
 Boy these animals know you have food, they walk right up to the car and stick their heads in the window.
 Some of them even try to bit the bucket and try pulling it out of your hands.
 Now that’s a real experience, feeding elk, deer, llama, emus and ostrich out your car window.
 Believe me, they all eat as much as they can too.
 It took about an hour to drive around the park, hopefully I got some good pictures but it was rather hard trying to take pictures and feed them at the same time.
 It was fun and we saw some beautiful animals including young deer and one baby zebra.